-Biennial Report
+Appendix A: Biennial Report

 Texas Insurance Code Section 2210.0025 requires the Board to submit a biennial report regarding the operations of the Association on or before December 31 of each even-numbered year to the Commissioner, the appropriate committees of each house of the legislature, and the Sunset Advisory Commission.
 On December 30, 2014, TWIA submitted its Biennial Report to the Commissioner and Legislature as required.
 The report included recommendations for legislative changes developed by the Legislative and External Affairs Committee and approved by the Board at its December 9, 2014 meeting, along with reasons for the changes and a summary of the Association's accomplishments and operations.
+Some of the recommended changes have been introduced as proposed legislation in the 84th Session.